-Getting around Aberdeen is straightforward, and most residents prefer to use public transport to get to and from work.
-Owning a car is not essential as Aberdeen’s buses connect most areas of the city.
-However, having a car does offer the freedom to explore the countryside and is particularly useful for expats with children.
+Getting around Aberdeen is easy and straightforward, and many residents prefer to use public transport to commute to work rather than driving.
+Owning a car is not essential as Aberdeen’s buses connect most areas of the city, but having a car does offer the freedom to explore the countryside and is particularly useful for expats with children.

-Although the Scottish weather is not always conducive to it, cycling is another great way to commute in Aberdeen and keep fit.
+Although the Scottish weather is not always conducive to it, cycling is another great and healthy way to commute in Aberdeen.

 Public transport in Aberdeen

 Buses are the main mode of public transportation in Aberdeen.
-First Aberdeen has a monopoly on the city's bus services.
-There are more than 20 bus routes in Aberdeen, most of which begin on the outskirts and run through the city centre before travelling to other suburbs.
+First Aberdeen has a monopoly on the city's bus services, but Stagecoach also runs a few lines and there's a handful of smaller operators too.
+There are more than 30 bus routes in Aberdeen, most of which begin on the outskirts and run through the city centre before travelling to other suburbs.

 Taxis in Aberdeen